 Prepare the case top half and the small rectangular gaskets.

 - Place a rectangular gasket horizontally between the marked indents on the side as shown.

 - Install four more of these rectangular gaskets in the corner wells as shown, one per corner.

 Install the provided rubber feet into the inserts.

-If no screw was inserted into the PCB-conducting screw position out of the box, install this screw.Use one of the regular short screws from the hotswap hardware kit for this task.
+If no screw was inserted into the PCB-conducting screw position out of the box, install this screw.Use one of the regular silver screws from the hotswap hardware kit for this task.